Mixed Policy Gradient: off-policy reinforcement learning driven jointly by data and model: Introduction

 \section{Introduction}

-Reinforcement learning (RL) algorithms have been applied in a wide variety of challenging domains and achieved good performance, ranging from games to robotic control \cite{EbenRL, mnih2015human,guan2020centralized, vinyals2019grandmaster}.
+Reinforcement learning (RL) algorithms have been applied in a wide variety of challenging domains and achieved good performance, ranging from games to robotic control \cite{ mnih2015human,guan2020centralized, vinyals2019grandmaster,duan2023optimization,duan2023optimization2,duan2021encoding}.
 Policy gradient (PG) is one of the main categories of RL and has drawn great attention due to its suitability for continuous action space and deterministic policy.
 PG methods can be categorized into data-driven methods and model-driven methods.
 The former learns a policy purely from empirical data generated by interaction between the agent and a environment or high-fidelity simulators, whereas the latter learns through backpropagation through time (BPTT) with the help of transition models.
+In addition, PG methods can be further categorized into on-policy and off-policy.
+On-policy methods solely utilize data generated by the current policy to construct PG, whereas off-policy methods can use data from any policy.
+Therefore, samples can be reused, leading to improved data efficiency.
+Below, we will introduce existing methods using the classification of data-driven and model-driven, and unless otherwise specified, we will primarily focus on off-policy PG methods.